-Quillback carpsucker prefer moderately clear, highly productive streams that contain large, deep pools adjacent to stable gravel or rubble bottoms.
+Quillback Carpsucker prefer moderately clear, highly productive streams that have large, deep pools next to stable gravel or rubble bottoms.
 This fish is less tolerant of turbidity than the other carpsuckers, although they are often found in close association.
-Quillback adapt readily to other habitats and often inhabit slow flowing streams, natural lakes and river impoundments.
+Quillback adapt easily to other habitats and often live in slow flowing streams, natural lakes and river impoundments.

 Quillback are early spring spawners.
 They prefer shallow areas in moderate current over sand and gravel bottoms.
-Spawning activity commences in April and May when water temperatures range from 55 to 70 degrees F. The adhesive eggs are randomly broadcast and sink to the bottom where they hatch unattended.
+Spawning activity starts in April and May when water temperatures range from 55 to 70 degrees F. The adhesive eggs are randomly broadcast and sink to the bottom where they hatch unattended.
 Fecundity of a six year-old female is about 64,000 eggs.
 Quillback are a long-lived species with fish as old as 11 years found in populations.
 Growth averages up to 3 to 4 inches per year in the younger ages to about 1 to 1 1/2 inches each year for the older specimens.
 A six year old quillback would be about 12 inches in length and weigh slightly over one pound.
-Quillback feed primarily on bottom ooze, plant materials, and on aquatic insect larvae.
-It has been reported to hybridize with highfin carpsucker.
+Quillback eat mostly bottom ooze, plant materials, and aquatic insect larvae.
+It has been reported to hybridize with Highfin Carpsucker.

-Quillback are not of particular importance to anglers and are seldom caught except in very early springtime.
-Snagging for quillback occurs in the fast water below dams, where they tend to congregate.
-The commercial catch of quillback remains low and incidental to river carpsucker as neither species is in demand as a food-fish.
+Quillback are not of importance to anglers and are seldom caught except in very early spring.
+Snagging for Quillback occurs in the fast water below dams, where they tend to gather.
+The commercial catch of quillback is low and incidental to River Carpsucker as neither species is in demand as a food-fish.
 They are an important forage fish to predators when they are young.